KishanKancharagunta/Computer-Networks/11_data-comm_digital-trans_D2D.md

 - Differential Manchester, on the other hand, combines the ideas of RZ and NRZ-I.
 - There is always a transition at the middle of the bit, but the bit values are determined at the beginning of the bit.
 If the next bit is 0, there is a transition; if the next bit is 1, there is none. <br>
 ![](fig/Manchester.png)

+### Differential Encoding
+- Data represented by changes rather than levels
+- More reliable detection of transition in the presence of noise rather than to compare a value to a threshold level
+- In complex transmission layouts it is easy to loose sense of polarity of the signal

 ### Bipolar: AMI and pseudoternary
 - AMI: alternate mark (1) inversion, zero voltage is 0, 1 represented by alternating positive and negative voltages.